Insights / Six Dos and Don’ts for Outsourcing Big Data Analytics

 “Big Data” is a prevalent term in many fields, but it is a particularly critical concept in software development.
-Some of the most successful companies in the world rely on big data analytics.
-Among them are huge companies like Starbucks, Capital One and T-Mobile, all of which have the means and experience to organize teams of data scientists.
+Some of the most successful companies in the world rely on big data analytics, like Starbucks, Capital One, and T-Mobile, all of which have the means and experience to organize teams of data scientists.
 However, because of the great cost and steep learning curve needed to assemble an in-house team of data scientists, outsourcing big data analytics can be a smart move for many small to mid-sized companies.

-Integrating offshore experts into your organization’s big data team is an important step in improving your business value.
-It might even be the best way for your company to stay ahead of the competition in this rapidly changing space.
+Integrating offshore and data analytics outsourcing experts into your organization’s big data team is an important step in improving your business value.
+It might even be the best way for your company to stay ahead of the competition in such a rapidly changing space.
 Continue reading for the dos and don’ts of big data outsourcing.

 Do: Give Consultants a Trial Run